Marx for a Post-Communist Era: On Poverty, Corruption and Banality

 ROUTLEDGE IDEAS SERIES, 2001

-Marx for a Post-Communist Era is credited as a theoretical guide in a wide range of contemporary studies.
-Some examples include a government-sponsored anti-corruption report in Peru, a study of neoliberalism and education reform in the UK, and an urban planning essay on museum spaces and the public good.
+Marx for a Post-Communist Era is on numerous course syllabi and cited as a foundational source in a wide range of studies, e.g. an anti-corruption report for the government of Peru, a study of education reform in Great Britain, and an urban planning essay on museum spaces and the public good.

-All Rights and Translation queries: Tim Spanner, Rights and Permisions Managers, Taylor and Francis: email@example.com
+All Rights and Translation queries: Tim Spanner, Rights and Permissions Managers, Taylor and Francis: email@example.com